terra-money/docs/src/node/join-network.md

 terracli status
 ```

+### Wait for node to sync

+Your node should now be catching up with the network by replaying all the transactions from genesis and recreating the blockchain state locally.
+This will take a long time, so make sure you've set it up on a stable connection so you can leave while it syncs.

 View the status of the network with the [Terra Finder](https://finder.terra.money).
 Once your full node syncs up to the current block height, you should see it appear on the [list of full nodes](https://terra.stake.id/).

+Congratulations!
+You've now successfully joined a network as a full node operator.

 ## Appendix